Why do cancers start?

 - Tamoxifen for women with a higher risk of breast cancer

-- Aspirin for people with a history of bowel polyp
+- Aspirin for people with a history of bowel polyps

-As the understanding of what genetic and biochemical factors cause cancer, it is very likely that more chemopreventative strategies will be available especially in the area of vaccinations against cancers.
+As our understanding of what genetic and biochemical factors cause cancer develops, it is very likely that more chemopreventative strategies will be available, especially in the area of vaccinations against cancers.

-The interaction between the immunity and cancer is complex and extremely important.
-An intact, functioning immunity is a vital to prevent cancer forming and killing thousand of early cancer cells which form every day.
-For established cancers, a healthy immunity ensures the effectiveness of biological therapies that recruit killer cells and other natural weapons to attach them.
-On the other hand, a chronic abnormally dysfunctional immune inflammatory response can increase the risk of cancer and enhance its progression.
-In view of the importance and complexity of the immunity a whole chapter has been dedicated to lifestyle manoeuvres with could enhance it whilst avoiding the problems of chronic over inflammation.
+The interaction between the immune system and cancer is complex and extremely important.
+An intact, functioning immune system is vital in killing thousand of early cancer cells which form every day.
+For established cancers, a robust immune system ensures the effectiveness of biological therapies that recruit killer cells and other natural weapons.
+On the other hand, a chronically dysfunctional immune-inflammatory response can increase the risk of cancer and enhance its progression.

 4. Carcinogens and acquired genetic susceptibility

-Carcinogens, can directly damage DNA causing mutations and hence cancer.
-They also have numerous modes of actions which can indirectly increase cancer risk by interfering with other importance, defence and repair pathways including epigenetics expression of genes, causing chronic inflammation, lowering the immunity and abnormal stimulation of hormone receptors.
-In view of the importance and complexity of previous and on-going carcinogen exposure a whole chapter has been dedicated to this subject.
+Carcinogens can directly damage DNA, causing mutations and cancer.
+They can also indirectly increase cancer risk by interfering with other important defence and repair pathways, causing chronic inflammation, weakening the immune system and abnormally stimulating hormone receptors.

-This term is being used more commonplace over the last few years, in fact it was not even mention in the last edition of this book.
-It described a series of processes with alter the expression of both the genes we were born with (germline genes) and those acquired by cancers (somatic mutations).
+Epigenetics describes a series of processes which alter the expression of both the genes we are born with (germline genes) and the genes acquired by cancers (somatic mutations).
 Expression means the influence that gene has on the function or growth of the cell.
-Highly expressed mean they have a strong influence, which could lead to altered biochemical function and malignant cellular transformation.
-On the other hand, epigenetic mechanism could reduce expression or even “silence” genes preventing their down stream influences on the cell and body.
-In the normal function of the body Epigenetic mechanisms are essential for normal development and maintenance of tissue-specific gene expression patterns in mammals as they help turn genes on and off at appropriate times – eg in a normal circadian rhythm.
+In the normal function of the body, epigenetic mechanisms are essential for normal development and maintenance of tissue-specific gene expression, as they help turn genes on and off at appropriate times.

-The rest of this section will address the lifestyle factors which can influence the epigenetic expression of both the genes we were born with and those acquired in cancer cells.
-In summary they are:
+The following lifestyle factors can influence the epigenetic expression of both the genes we were born with and those acquired in cancer cells: